 Mr Patrick Schon

-A Luxembourg national, Mr Schon completed his A levels at the European School in Luxembourg, going on to study Business Economics in Germany and in France.
-After his studies abroad, he returned to Luxembourg and has now been working for PricewaterhouseCoopers, where he is an assurance partner for operational companies, for over 15 years.
-He is married and has 2 children who attend the local Luxembourgish primary school.
-He was an active ice hockey player and has competed in over ten World Championships for the Luxembourgish national team – he remains very connected to ice hockey and is active as a volunteer coach for youth teams.
+A Luxembourg national, Mr Schon completed his A levels at the European School in Luxembourg, going on to study business economics in Germany and France.
+After his studies abroad, he returned to Luxembourg and has been working for PricewaterhouseCoopers, where he is an assurance partner for operational companies, for more than 20 years.
+He is married and has two children who attend the local Luxembourgish primary school.
+He was an active ice hockey player and has competed in more than 10 world championships for the Luxembourgish national team.
+He remains very connected to ice hockey as a member of the Luxembourgish Federation and is a volunteer coach for youth teams.

 Mr Paul Michael Schonenberg

 Mr Yuval Somekh

 Mr Wilson lived in Luxembourg from 2015 to 2022 with his wife and two children.
 His son and daughter both thrived as students at St George’s in both the Secondary and Primary schools before returning to the United Kingdom.
 Mr Wilson is an English-qualified solicitor and has practised as a lawyer for over 20 years.
 He initially worked as a corporate lawyer in a global law firm before moving in-house to a number of private and public companies as the General Counsel.
 He now works for a leading law firm in London.

 Dr Ziegler’s interest in learning and development brought her to Luxembourg more than 15 years ago.
 She has an extensive international academic career in the field of language learning and researching interaction.
 Dr Ziegler teaches German to high-level athletes in Luxembourg and teaches at Université de Bordeaux (INSPE), publishing and supporting initiatives of researching learning and teaching in culturally diverse settings.
 She is also a founding member and one of the drivers of the independent Luxembourg multi-LEARN institute asbl.